Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Models}

 We evaluate two open-weight 8B-parameter models stored in BF16: Qwen3-8B~\cite{qwen2025qwen3} and DeepSeek-R1-Distill-Llama-8B~\cite{deepseek2025r1} (hereafter \emph{DeepSeek-R1}).
-Qwen3-8B serves as the primary model for all experiments; DeepSeek-R1 is added in the temporal persistence experiment to assess cross-model consistency (\cref{sec:eval-persistence}).
+Qwen3-8B serves as the primary model; the exhaustive 16-position scan (\cref{sec:eval-sensitivity}) uses it alone, since the per-bit sensitivity hierarchy is expected to follow from the BF16 encoding (\cref{sec:bg-bf16}) rather than model-specific properties.
+DeepSeek-R1 is added in the temporal-persistence experiment (\cref{sec:eval-persistence}) to check cross-model consistency.